balanced/billy/README.md

 This essentially boils down to a scheduling problem, that will have a large number of business rules on transition.

-Given a scheduler, we configure it with a task that contains scheduling details.
+Given a `timer`, we subscribe to this timer with a `scheduler`, and that `scheduler` contains a `task`.

-This task controls its scheduling and exposes information such as when the time of next run is scheduled, as well as if it's retryable.
-Tasks may schedule other tasks.
+All `tasks` are wrapped with a `scheduler`, which control the `tasks` scheduling and exposes information such as when the time of next run is scheduled, as well as if it's retryable.
+A `scheduler` may schedule other `tasks`.

-All tasks are audited and generate events, which are called AuditEvents.
-These AuditEvents are essentially line-items for an AuditFeed.
-AuditFeeds are generated for a particular `frequency`, more commonly known as `invoices`. `Invoices` are essentially the sum of all `AuditEvent`s, or operations, that have happened for a particular `task` during its scheduled period of execution.
+All `tasks` are audited and generate events, which are called `AuditEvents`.
+These `AuditEvents` are essentially line-items for an `AuditFeed`. `AuditFeeds` are generated for a scheduler, or its `frequency` execution, and are more commonly known as `invoices`. `Invoices` are essentially the sum of all `AuditEvents`, or operations, that have happened for a particular `task` during its scheduled period of execution.

 Here are some common tasks: